51nodes/schema-registry-did-method/README.md

 Similar Storage network has its own Privacy Considerations:
 ### Public IPFS
-With a slight modification to the IPFS node users requesting content can be tracked and data about them like ip-address, node id, Region could be collected.
-That happenes because when a user running a node requests content from the network, each node they’re connected to receives a message asking for that content.
-Even if the user is not running his own node and using public Gateway, the provider of the public Gateway could also track the users request and content.
+With a slight modification to the IPFS node users requesting content can be tracked and information about them like ip-address, node id, region could be collected.
+That happenes because when a user running a node requests content from the network, each node they are connected to receives a message asking for that content.
+Even if the user is not running his own node and using a [Gateway]((https://docs.ipfs.io/concepts/ipfs-gateway/#overview)), the provider of the public Gateway could also track the users request and content.

 ### evan.Network IPFS
-Because evan.network IPFS is permissioned, accessing the content for non particpante users is only through gateways which are provided by evan.network or known node operators.
+Because evan.network IPFS is permissioned, accessing the content for non particpante users is only possible through gateways which are provided by evan.network or known node operators.
+Therefore, the privacy of user requests data is the responsibility of the gateway provider.